How to Stop Wasting Your Potential

 8 Lies That Keep You from Your Calling

 You're not stuck because you lack direction.
 You're stuck because you believe something that isn't true.
-Here are 8 lies blocking your calling — and the truth that dismantles each one.
+Here are 8 lies blocking your calling — and the Scripture that dismantles each.

 10 Signs You're Living Outside Your Calling

-Something feels off.
-You can't name it, but you feel it.
-Here are 10 signs that you might be living outside your God-given calling — and what to do about it.
+Something feels off and you can't always name it.
+Here are 10 honest signs you may be living outside your calling — and what to do once you see them.

 Am I Wasting My Life?
 How to Know — and What to Do About It

 It hits you at strange moments.
 The job feels meaningless.
-The days blur together.
-Here's how to tell if you're wasting your life — and what to do about it.
+The days blur.
+Here's how to tell if you're actually wasting your life — and what to do next.